 AccessMath tracks whiteboard contents in lecture videos through time and generates keyframes.
 'Ink' in keyframes can be used to jump to where that 'ink' is drawn in the video, or searched using image queries through the Tangent-V search engine.
 (NSF-funded project - Video Demo)

-A prototype that supports searching lecture videos for spoken keyterms (within-speaker), using a modified Dynamic Time Warping algorithm (NSF-funded project; Example Results).
+A prototype that supports searching lecture videos for spoken keyterms (within-speaker), using a modified Dynamic Time Warping algorithm.

 Back in 2008, Kurt Kluever created the first video captcha, where users enter three words describing a video.